boutiques/boutiques/bids-apps/README.md

 BIDS apps, that is, `BIDS directory`, `output directory`, `analysis level` and `participant label`.
-To make your Boutiques descriptor complete, you should also describe the inputs that are specific to your BIDS app by adding JSON objects to the `inputs` array of the app descriptor.
+To make your Boutiques descriptor complete, you should also describe the inputs that are specific to your BIDS app by adding JSON objects to the `inputs` array.
 Refer to the [Getting Started Guide](https://github.com/boutiques/boutiques/blob/master/examples/Getting%20Started%20with%20Boutiques.ipynb) for more information.

 ## Examples

-The following BIDS apps were integrated in Boutiques:
+The following BIDS apps are integrated in Boutiques:

 * [example](https://github.com/BIDS-Apps/example)
 * [ndmg](https://github.com/BIDS-Apps/ndmg)

+## Next steps

-## You can then use your BIDS app in the tools that support
+You can then use your BIDS app in the tools that support
    Boutiques:
 * [CBRAIN](https://github.com/aces/cbrain)
 * [clowdr](https://github.com/clowdcontrol/clowder)
 * [sim](https://github.com/big-data-lab-team/sim)